 THE PURITY CODE: In honor of God, my family, and my future spouse, I commit my life to sexual purity.

-Dr. James Dobson wrote the book Preparing for Adolescence in 1984.
-It was the book we used with our kids.
-I reread it this summer and frankly, he did a great job for 1984.
-Back then we didn’t have issues like Internet pornography, HIV, or the increase of dealing with “friends with benefits.”
-Today’s youth workers and parents must speak to the relevant issues of the day and help steer kids’ minds and hearts toward the Purity Code.
-I love the scripture in Proverbs, “Guard your heart above all else, for it determines the course of your life.”
+Dr. James Dobson wrote Preparing for Adolescence in 1984.
+We used the book with our own kids.
+I reread it this summer, and frankly, he did a great job for 1984.
+Back then, we didn’t have issues such as internet pornography, HIV, social media, or “friends with benefits.”
+Today’s youth workers and parents must speak to the day’s relevant issues while steering kids’ minds and hearts toward purity.

 Jim Burns’ claim to fame is that he was Doug Fields’ youth pastor.
 He is the author of The Purity Code, Teaching Your Children Healthy Sexuality, Accept Nothing Less: God’s Best For Your Body, Mind and Heart and a bunch of other books.
 He is also the President of Homeword and has a daily radio broadcast.

 Article used with permission.
 Simply Youth Ministry was founded by Doug Fields over 15 years ago to help simplify your youth ministry and save you time.
 If you’ve found this article helpful, stop by and check out the thousands of freebie downloads we have available at www.simplyyouthministry.com/freebies.